Formulary

 Vitamin and mineral supplements following bariatric surgery

-All bariatric surgical procedures compromise nutrition to varying extent, and have the potential to cause clinically significant deficiencies.
+All bariatric surgical procedures compromise nutrition to varying extent and have the potential to cause clinically significant deficiencies.
+Following bariatric surgery, patients require annual nutritional monitoring and routine nutritional supplements.

-Micronutrient replacement during the immediate post-operative period falls under the remit of specialist follow-up.
+Micronutrient monitoring during the immediate post-operative period and for 2 years post-surgery falls under the remit of specialist follow-up.
 All patients should have been given a long-term management plan by the specialist centre, including guidance on vitamin, mineral and trace element supplementation.
 Patients will be required to stay on life-long nutritional supplements in addition to having a balanced diet and have life-long monitoring of their nutritional status.

 Preconception and pregnancy